 Ankle injuries are some of the most common for athletes competing in running, soccer, or basketball, but can plague even casual hikers and joggers.
 To prevent ankle injuries that can send you limping to your nearest Scottsdale physical therapy center, there are a few things you should know.

 First, it is important to understand how the ankle works.
 The ankle, or talocrural region, is the region where the foot and leg meet.
 It is composed of three joints (the talocrural joint, the subtalar joint, and the inferior tibiofibular joint) and three bones (the tibia, fibula, and the talus).
-The joint surface of all bones in the ankle are covered with articular cartilage and bound by the strong deltoid ligament and three lateral ligaments.
+The joint surface of all bones in the ankle is covered with articular cartilage and bound by the strong deltoid ligament and three lateral ligaments.
 The ankle distributes the weight of your body to the bones in the feet.

 The most common injury to the ankle is a sprain or twist.
 This occurs when the ankle is rolled, twisted, or turned in an awkward way, causing the ligaments to stretch or tear.